theyashmishra/Weather-Recognition/README.md

 # Weather-Detection
-Weather detection is an application of Deep learning in which we can detect weather of the image provided
+-Weather detection is an application of Deep learning in which we can detect weather of the image provided -The model classify the weather into 5 categories(cloudy, foggy,rainy, shine and sunrise) -I used kaggle api to get the data.
+-I didn't use any pretrained model instead build mysel using keras library.